Truongphi20/sumfor/README.md

 Create sum formula of polinomial functions
 =========================================

-This algorithm help compute the sum formula of known function, from 1 to somewhere.
+This algorithm help compute the sum formula of known function.

 # Usage
 ## Check algorithm work